 However, with effect from 3rd July 2015, the FSCS will provide a £1 million protection limit for temporary high balances held with a bank, building society or credit union if it fails.
 Further details relating to what constitutes a temporary high balance and the rules relating to the protection can be found at www.fscs.org.uk

-In the event of a bank failure you agree to us disclosing details to the FSCS.
+In the event of a bank failure we will require your consent to us disclosing details to the FSCS

 Pictons Solicitors LLP is a Limited Liability Partnership authorised and regulated by the Solicitors Regulation Authority (the “SRA”).
 A list of Members and Partners can be inspected at each of our offices or by visiting our website www.pictons.com.
 References to Partner shall mean a current Member of Pictons Solicitors LLP or a director of a corporate Member of Pictons Solicitors LLP who was formerly a personal Member of Pictons Solicitors LLP.

-Our Registered Office is: 28 Dunstable Road, Luton, Bedfordshire LU1 1DY Registered in England and Wales No. OC307202
+Our Registered Office is: 11 High Street, Tring, Hertfordshire HP23 5AL Registered in England and Wales No. OC307202

 Our VAT Number is: 208 131 405